 The Morwell Power Station and Briquette Factory is historically significant for its role in the post-WWII development of the Latrobe Valley, and for its associations with the State Electricity Commission of Victoria (SECV).
 The site’s historical use, and its associations with the Latrobe Valley, are central to its heritage significance and values.

-Purcell were commissioned by Gippsland Infrastructure to prepare a Conservation Management Plan (CMP).
-Incorporating the previously commissioned Heritage Assessment (prepared by Heritage Victoria) and Interpretation Plan (prepared by SHP), Purcell’s CMP provides a detailed understanding of the significant aspects of the site and it’s heritage values in order to guide and advise on an action plan for future maintenance and manage possible change.
+Purcell, in collaboration with GJM Heritage, were commissioned by Gippsland Infrastructure to prepare a Conservation Management Plan (CMP).
+Incorporating the previously commissioned Heritage Assessment and Interpretation Plan (prepared by Sue Hodges Productions (SHP)) for the site, the CMP provides a developed understanding of the significant aspects of the site and its heritage values in order to guide and advise on an action plan for future maintenance and manage possible change.

 Challenges and opportunities